 What settings do you use for astrophotography?

 I have been capturing astrophotography images with a DSLR camera for years, and certain aspects of my technique have not changed.
-There are some general best practices that apply to many types of astrophotography, including those shooting the night sky with a basic camera and lens.
+There are some general best practices and camera settings that apply to many types of astrophotography, including those shooting the night sky with a basic camera and lens.

 - Use a “fast” aperture of F/2.8 – F/4